Tackling water and energy use is a win-win proposition: it helps reduce our environmental impact and makes good business sense.

 By building more energy-efficient stores and facilities, conserving the energy and water we use, and purchasing renewable energy credits, we are pushing ourselves to reduce the environmental footprint of our business operations.

 In 2008 we set a goal to reduce water consumption by 25% in company-operated stores by 2015.
 Since then we’ve identified a number of opportunities to use this precious resource more wisely and have spent the last few years testing, validating and implementing these solutions.
-To date we have cut water consumption by over 23%—putting us within reach of achieving this ambitious goal.
-Our water savings have come through several measures, including installing efficient fixtures; monitoring consumption to identify spikes in water usage and targeting leak repairs; and upgrading the water filtration systems in our stores.
+We are proud to have exceeded our goal and reduced water use by 26.5% through retrofits to plumbing, water systems and enhancements to new store design.
+As we look to the future, we will continue to focus on strategies that can further reduce use of this precious resource.

 Some of our energy savings have been offset by the growth of our business into new sectors that have altered our environmental footprint in unanticipated ways.
 For example, the addition of heated food to our menu has required an increase in refrigeration and ovens, offsetting a portion of the gains from our existing energy efficiency measures.